NivenT/RusticTales/README.md

 Again, I'll type up something more helpful when I feel like it.
 For now, see the [commands folder](https://github.com/NivenT/RusticTales/tree/master/rustic_tales/src/commands), and maybe also the relevant function in `storyteller.rs`.

-# TODO
+# TODO (In no particular order)

 - [X] Make a TODO List
-- [ ] Pagination
+- [X] Pagination
   - [X] Hit enter to go to next page
   - [X] Pagination takes into account newlines
-  - [ ] Other stuff...
+  - [X] Other stuff...
 It's been too long since I worked on this.
 I don't remember what I need to do
 - [X] Config file
   - [X] Story directory
   - [X] Word every x seconds vs. word on enter